I’ll cut to the chase: here at Fire & Ice, we’re huge fans of the new Aprilaire E100 whole-home dehumidifier.

 The muggiest summer days are extremely uncomfortable, and even good air conditioning systems sometimes struggle to keep up with the dehumidification process.
 This is where a dehumidifier comes in.

 The other good news is this: a dehumidifier allows your air conditioner to work less, which cuts back on energy costs during the hottest months of the year.
-Exact cost savings will vary depending on the size of your home and how much you use your system, but a dehumidifier creates a more efficient HVAC system for you and your home.
+Exact cost savings will vary depending on the size of your home, how much you use your system, and the cost of the product; nevertheless, a dehumidifier creates a more efficient HVAC system for you and your home.